GunterPro7/GunterEss/README.md

 - **Track Gemstones:** With the Gemstone Tracker, you can easily keep track of gemstones while playing on the Hypixel server.

-### In-Game Overlay

-- **Custom Overlay:** Access your custom in-game overlay with the command `/gunteress`, providing quick access to additional features and information.

-And much more, explore all features with `GunterEss help`.
+And much more, discover all features using the `/gunteress` command...

 ## Installation